bennyschmidt/ragdoll/README.md

 `TEXT_TEXT_MODEL`

-The name of the text-to-text model you want to use (this should be running on `http://localhost:11434`).
+The name of the text-to-text model you want to use.
 Example: `mistral`.

 `IMAGE_MODEL_URI`